tienbui1508/tienbui1508.github..io/pages/resume.md

 # SOFT SKILLS

-- Demonstrated ability to quickly learn and adapt to new technologies and environments, resulting in the successful completion of multiple university projects.
+- Quick learner and adaptable to new technologies, as demonstrated by the successful completion of university projects.
-- Achieved High Distinction in all university projects, demonstrating strong attention to detail and commitment to delivering high-quality work.
-- Proficient in MS Word, PowerPoint and Excel with experience preparing reports for university projects.
+- Achieved High Distinction in all assignments, showcasing meticulous attention to detail and a commitment to delivering high-quality work.
+Proficient in MS Word, PowerPoint, and Excel, with experience preparing reports for academic projects.
-- Developed strong attention to detail and organisational skills through project management and report creation.
+- Developed strong organizational skills through effective project management and report creation.
-- Utilised strong problem-solving abilities and analytical thinking to identify and resolve complex issues quickly.
+- Applied robust problem-solving abilities and analytical thinking to swiftly identify and resolve complex issues.
-- Collaborated effectively with team members and worked independently when needed to achieve project goals.
+- Collaborated effectively with team members and demonstrated the ability to work independently to achieve project goals.

 # EDUCATION